Frequently asked questions about MAM and app protection

 See Google's documentation on the SafetyNet Attestation for technical details.

-There are two similiar checks in the Conditional Launch section when creating an Intune App Protection Policy for Android devices.
+There are two similar checks in the Conditional Launch section when creating an Intune App Protection Policy for Android devices.
 Should I be requiring the 'SafetyNet device attestation' setting or the 'jailbroken/rooted devices' setting?

 Google Play Protect's SafetyNet API checks require the end user being online, atleast for the duration of the time when the "roundtrip" for determining attestation results executes.
 If end user is offline, IT admin can still expect a result to be enforced from the 'jailbroken/rooted devices' setting.
 That being said, if the end user has been offline too long, the 'Offline grace period' value comes into play, and all access to work or school data is blocked once that timer value is reached, until network access is available.
 Turning on both settings allows for a layered approach to keeping end user devices healthy which is important when end users access work or school data on mobile.